akauppi/firebase-jest-testing/ci/README.md

 >![](.images/run-trigger.png)

+## Where are we now?

 ## CI/CD

 The author's intention is that the following would happen:

-- When someone pushes changes to `master` (or merges a PR to it), and if the changes have to do with `packages/backend/**` (except for `*.md` and documentation images),
+- When someone pushes changes to `master` or merges a PR to it - except for documentation images,
-  - `npm test` would need to pass, in that folder
+  - `npm test` would need to pass
-  - `npm deploy` would automatically be run; keeping the cloud backend always on-par with `master`

-If either of these fails, such a push would fail.
+If the tests fail, such a push would fail.

 - When someone creates a PR that targets `master`, and (..same conditions on source as above..),
   - `npm test` would need to pass

 If that fails, creating such a PR would fail.

----

-...and the same, with `packages/app/` and `packages/app-deploy-ops`, with slight modifications.

-Note that pushing changes to `packages/app` should trigger deployment, even if the deployment harness (`packages/app-deploy-ops`) is unchanged.

 ## Maintenance